 Serve warm with ice cream and/or whipped cream.

-- 8 large ripe peaches (fresh or canned, about 6 cups), peeled, pits removed and sliced NOTE: Can use apples instead for Apple Crisp (increase baking time to 40 minutes)
+- 8 large ripe peaches (fresh or canned, about 6 cups), peeled, pits removed and sliced NOTE: Can use apples or pears instead (for apples increase baking time to 40 minutes)

 - 1/4 cup sugar